aviumlabs/phoenix-compose/README.md

  See Creating a Repository From this Template below.

-The src directory is empty until docker compose up is run.
-On the first run of docker compose up, the src directory is bind mounted into the phoenix framework application (app) container.
+The src directory is empty until `docker compose up` is run.
+On the first run of `docker compose up`, the src directory is bind mounted into the phoenix framework application (app) container.